wultra/mtoken-sdk-ios/docs/Using-Operations-Service.md

 - `UNKNOWN`

 PostApprovalScreen types:
-`WMTPostApprovalScreen*` classes commonly contains `heading` and `message` and different payload data
+`WMTPostApprovalScreen*` classes commonly contain `heading` and `message` and different payload data

-- `REVIEW` providing array of operations attributes with data: type, id, label and note
+- `REVIEW` provides an array of operations attributes with data: type, id, label, and note
-- `REDIRECT`providing text for button, countdown and redirection url
+- `REDIRECT` providing text for button, countdown, and redirection URL
 - `GENERIC` may contain any object

 ### Subclassing WMTUserOperation